Legend of Pampa Sarovar

 Overview of Pampa Sarovar

-, the Pampa Sarovar is extremely picturesque when the flowers are in bloom.
+Filled with lotuses, the Pampa Sarovar is extremely picturesque when the flowers are in bloom.
 The lake is located in a hidden valley among the hills on route from Anegundi to Hospet.
 Facing the pond, there is a Lakshmi temple, as well as a Shiva temple and next to the sarovar, under a mango tree stands a small Ganesh shrine.

 Visiting Information on Pampa Sarovar